Bioavailability and the Different Forms of Vitamins

 Vitamin D supports calcium absorption and bone growth.
-It is also needed for a healthy nervous, muscular and immune systems.
+It is also needed for healthy nervous, muscular, and immune systems.
 When taken by itself as a supplement, it is best consumed at mealtime alongside a serving of healthy fats.
 Vitamin K, Magnesium, and Boron all aid in the absorption and effectiveness of Vitamin D.

 Vitamin D is a fat-soluble vitamin that you can find in two common forms: vitamin D2, also known as ergocalciferol, and vitamin D3, or cholecalciferol (9).
 Research shows that vitamin D3 can increase the serum levels of vitamin D in the body faster than vitamin D2 (10,11).